Photos of George Floyd’s funeral

 George Floyd, whose May 25 death sparked widespread, weeks-long protests against police violence and racial injustice, will be laid to rest Tuesday at Houston Memorial Gardens, next to his mother’s grave.

-The service begun at Fountain of Praise Church and will feature multiple speakers, including civil rights leaders who will call for justice and social reform.
+The service at Fountain of Praise Church featured multiple speakers, including civil rights leaders who called for justice and social reform.

 Tamir Kalifa for The Washington Post